 The study is in compliance with the Fish and Wildlife Coordination Act.
-A Coordination Act Report (CAR) was jointly prepared by USACE, USFWS, and NMFS and included as reference to this integrated FR/EIS in Appendix F - Environmental.
-The CAR identifies species considerations for potential effects of the proposed federal action based on published information, and provides recommendations to balance effects resulting from the federal action with natural resource conservation.
+A CAR was jointly prepared by USACE, USFWS, and NMFS and is included for reference to this integrated FR/EIS in Appendix F - Environmental.
+The CAR identifies species considerations for potential effects of the proposed federal action based on published information and provides recommendations to balance effects resulting from the federal action with natural resource conservation.
 Information from the CAR has been considered in development of the FR/EIS.